-Normally, a local guide will walk you through the caves and explain the story behind it, and at the end of the tour you will have the chance to buy some of the stones and other souvenirs in the gift shop.
+Normally, a local guide will walk you through the caves and explain the story behind it.
+At the end of the tour you will have the chance to buy some of the stones and other souvenirs.

 Also, you will get to know about the village Wanda, it’s history and traditions.

-This tour is guided by the local people from the ethnic group of Mbya Guaraní who live in the area of Misiones.
+Local people from the ethnic group of Mbya Guaraní are guiding tours.
+They live in the area of Misiones.

-Normally, you will be taught about their traditions, way of life in a community, you will learn about traditional food they prepare and about their history in general.
+Normally, they teach you about their traditions and way of life in a community.
+You will learn about traditional food they prepare and about their history in general.

-These are just some of the side tours that are offered in the vicinity of the National Park.
+These are just some of the side tours that are available in the vicinity of the National Park.

-Once you are in Misiones, besides the waterfalls, you should definitely take the profit and explore a bit more – the whole area has incredible sights, amazing nature and it is still one of those not very visited destinations which gives it some extra value.
+Once you are in Misiones, besides the waterfalls, you should definitely take profit.
+Explore a bit more – the whole area has incredible sights, amazing nature and it is still almost unspoiled.
+One of those not very visited destinations which gives it some extra value.